your-ai-solution/qa-bot-business-law-environment/README.md

 #  QA Bot: Business Law and Legal Environment

 This application leverages retrieval-augmented generation (RAG) and large language models (LLMs) to answer questions about business laws and the legal environment.
-RAG combines a Facebook AI Similarity Search (FAISS)-based retrieval mechanism to fetch relevant document chunks with GPT-2, an LLM, to generate accurate and context-aware answers.
+RAG combines a Facebook AI Similarity Search (FAISS)-based retrieval mechanism to fetch relevant document chunks with GPT-2, one of the early LLMs, to generate accurate and context-aware answers.
 This approach ensures responses are both grounded in reliable data and enhanced by the generative capabilities of advanced LLMs.

 ## Table of Contents
 - [Introduction](#introduction)